Alejogb1/job-board/blog-data/what-is-the-purpose-of-x-airflow-common-in-an-airflow-docker-compose-file.md

 id: "what-is-the-purpose-of-x-airflow-common-in-an-airflow-docker-compose-file"
 ---

-Alright, let's tackle the role of `x-airflow-common` in an Airflow Docker Compose setup.
+, let's tackle the role of `x-airflow-common` in an Airflow Docker Compose setup.
 I've seen my share of tangled configurations, and this little snippet, while seemingly minor, plays a crucial part in keeping things sane, especially in complex deployments.
 Let's get down to the nuts and bolts.

 `x-airflow-common` isn't a standard docker compose directive; rather, it's a user-defined section, typically used within a `docker-compose.yml` file to define reusable configuration pieces.
 Think of it as a kind of template or a "mixin" for different services within your compose file.
 Its purpose is strictly to reduce redundancy and improve maintainability, not for any core Docker functionality itself.
 In a nutshell, it's about avoiding the dreaded copy-paste approach when setting up multiple Airflow components like the scheduler, webserver, and worker.